 A formative, closed-book quiz will be assigned each week.
-These quizzes can be taken an unlimited number of times during the semester, and only the highest grade will be counted.
-So, if you take the quiz before an exam for practice and get a lower grade, only the previous higher grade will go towards your final score.
-All quizzes must be taken with Honorlock.
-Quizzes are due by 11:59 pm EST of the final deadline date.
-Please allow adequate time to take the quiz before 11:59 pm EST. Be aware that if a quiz is started before 11:59 pm EST but not completed by that time, it WILL be marked late.
+These quizzes can be taken an unlimited number of time during the open window, but students MUST submit the quiz at least once by the due date (which is 10 days from the day the quiz originally opens).
+Any initial quiz submissions posted after the due date will have points deducted from the final score for being late.
+Quizzes are due by 11:59 pm EST of the assigned due.
+Please allow adequate time to take the quiz before 11:59 pm EST. Be aware that if a quiz is started before 11:59 pm EST but not completed until by that time, it WILL be marked late.